 Language Play: Find ways to engage children in language using playful approaches like songs, tongue twisters, and rhymes.

-If you are considering an early childhood development degree and are interested in the advantages of an online learning environment, The Richard W. Riley College of Education and Leadership at Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and offers a number of programs for teachers at the bachelor’s, master’s, and doctoral levels.
+If you are considering an early childhood development degree and are interested in the advantages of an online learning environment, The Richard W. Riley College of Education and Human Sciences at Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and offers a number of programs for teachers at the bachelor’s, master’s, and doctoral levels.

 1Source: Risley, T., & Hart, B. (1995).
 Meaningful Differences in Everyday Experiences of Young American Children.
 Baltimore, MD: Brookes Publishing.